 Tiles Workshop is a creative experience during which people with zero background in IoT use Tiles Cards together with design thinking techniques to ideate solutions to address specific domains (e.g. waste reduction, urban mobility, climate change).

-Tiles IoT Stickers is an innovative prototyping platform to turn ideas generated with Tiles Cards into physical interactive prototypes.
+Tiles IoT Stickers are the components of an innovative prototyping platform to turn ideas generated with Tiles Cards into physical interactive prototypes.
 Stickers with sensors and actuators give superpowers to the everyday things you already own.

-Things cards suggest a set of everyday, low-tech things.
-These are the objects that can be augmented with technology to become connected and interactive.
+Things cards suggest a set of everyday, low-tech objects that can be augmented with technology to become connected and interactive.

 Tiles Workshop is a 2-hours design experience during which non-experts (e.g. fellow citizens, makers and kids) supervised by professionals collaboratively ideate an IoT invention (product, service or ecology).
 Throughout a set of six design thinking activities participants work with preassigned problem scenarios and Tiles IoT Cards to creatively converge towards an IoT product idea.
 The outcome of the workshop is a storyboard and elevator pitch ready to be used following steps like prototyping and business development.
 The Tiles Idea Generator board and experts supervision enforce and scaffold the actions of workshop participants.

-The journey starts with a set of (problem) SCENARIOS and PERSONAS given to participants to choose from.
-Participants are in turn asked to choose and combine THINGS, DATA CHANNELS, HUMAN ACTIONS and FEEDBACKS relevant for the chosen scenario.
+The journey starts with a set of SCENARIOS and PERSONAS given to participants to choose from.
+Following, participants are asked to pick a few MISSIONS cards to spark creativity and inspiration.
+Participants are then in turn asked to choose and combine THINGS, SENSORS, FEEDBACK, HUMAN ACTIONS and SERVICES relevant for the chosen scenario.
 Drawing on the chosen cards, participants elaborate an initial concept and sketch it out on a storyboard.
-Following, participants are asked to challenge their own ideas getting inspired by MISSIONS cards.
-A refined ideas in now visualised on the IDEA GENERATOR BOARD.
+A refined ideas in now visualised on the INVENTOR BOARD.
 Participants are then asked to collaboratively reflect and improve their concepts using CRITERIA cards and to prepare an elevator pitch to present their concept to the the audience (other participants, mentors, investors).

-A. Mavroudi, M. Divitini, F. Gianni, S. Mora, D. Kvittem.
 Designing IoT applications in lower secondary schools.
-Global Engineering Education Conference (EDUCON), 2018.
+A. Mavroudi, M. Divitini, F. Gianni, S. Mora, D. Kvittem - Global Engineering Education Conference (EDUCON), 2018.
 PDF preprint